david-terrett/mosaic-positioner-model/README.md

 - boost geometry
 - matplotlib

-# Unpacking
+# Cloning

-If you received the software as a git bundle (positioner_model.bundle) you unpack it with:
+To make a local copy of the repository for the first time

-    $ git clone positioner_model.bundle -b main
+    $ git clone git@github.com:david-terrett/mosaic-positioner-model.git positioner_model

 This will create a directory positioner_model containing the source code.

-To update an existing copy from a new bundle
+To update an existing copy with the latest version of the code

-    $ git pull positioner_model.bundle main
+    $ git pull

 # Installation with cmake